rahulbhatia-rb/WEB-BASED-DICOM-VIEWER/README.md

  7. 1×1, 1×2, 2×2 and 4×4 grid–view

- 8.Show patient and study information in the corners
+ 8. Show patient and study information in the corners

  9.Display all DICOM attributes of the image